chenzhuo1011/libri_css/README.md

     This will generate CTM files for each mini session, under exp/data/baseline/segments/decoding_result If you want to use your own ASR system, you may skip this step.

+    Also you might want to change the permission of intermediate files before you exit the docker by Ctrl-d, as by default the files generated in docker have root acess
+    ```
+    chmod -R 777 $EXPROOT
+    ```

 3. Finally, the ASR results can be scored as follows.
     ```
     cd scoring